Chicago Fire FC: Rivalries

 While the Fire have heated rivalries with a number of different MLS teams, Fire supporters of different ages will likely give different responses as to who the club's main rival is.
 The earliest Fire supporters would list Brimstone Cup rival FC Dallas as the Fire's nemesis, or Los Angeles Galaxy following heated playoff and cup matches with Dallas and L.A. in the league's early years.

 After the Fire moved to the Eastern Conference, meetings with Dallas and LA became less frequent.
 Rivalries with D.C.
 United and New England Revolution were stoked following several thrilling playoff meetings.
 The Fire and Revolution are MLS' most frequent playoff matchup, meeting in the MLS Cup Playoffs 8 different times in 10 seasons from 2000 to 2009, splitting those encounters 4–4, with the Fire winning in 2000, 2003, 2008, and 2009.
 New England ended the Fire's playoff runs in 2002, 2005, 2006, and 2007.
-Newer rivals include Columbus Crew, who up until the introduction of FC Cincinnati were the closest MLS team geographically to the Fire, and Atlanta United following quarrels between the two sets of fans.
+Newer rivals include Columbus Crew, who up until the introduction of FC Cincinnati were the closest MLS team geographically to the Fire, and Atlanta United FC following quarrels between the two sets of fans.

+In 2023 St. Louis City SC entered the league.
+As St. Louis and Chicago are considered historic rival cities, a rivalry has naturally emerged between the two teams.

 Broadcasting

 Beginning with the 2020 season, WGN Sports was added as a regional television rightsholder under a multi-year deal, with all regional matches airing on WGN-TV.
 The first season under the contract was concurrent with the final year of the existing ESPN+ regional rights.
 WGN had recently lost its legacy professional sports rights to NBC Sports Chicago and Marquee Sports Network.
 In April 2021, the club announced that their television broadcast team would consist of play-by-play commentator Tyler Terens, color analyst, Tony Meola.
 Play-by-play commentator Arlo White – whose Fire broadcast debut was postponed in 2020 because of the pandemic – was also expected to call several games.
 With every MLS game available on Apple TV via their rights deal in 2023, Chicago games will be broadcast almost exclusively on this service, with exceptions for certain national linear television broadcast partners.

 Spanish-language radio station WRTO has aired Chicago Fire matches since 2017, replacing WEBG-HD2.

+On April 26, 2023, the Fire announced a deal with Cumulus Media to carry Fire matches on English language radio, with matches to be broadcast on either WLS 890 am, or on the station's website at wlsam.com.
+Max Thoma will provide play-by-play with former Fire player Dasan Robinson providing color commentary.